 I first visited the city on my way from China to England in 2017 and have been back almost 10 times since.
 It’s one of my favourite places in the world thanks to its laid-back, European feel and proximity to some serious mountains and hiking opportunities.

 Cosmopolitan central Almaty is a foodie’s heaven with some of the best eating in Central Asia.
-History buff?
-From the Silk Road to Soviet times, Almaty is bursting with architecture and museums detailing the city’s long history.
+There are many wonderful things to do in Almaty from sampling the local cuisine to visiting the opera and getting out into the wilderness.

 Please note: This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no extra cost to you.